Information about the Program

 Eligibility

-This program is offered free of charge to all GW faculty members who considered themselves to be early career.
-Since concepts in this program will build on each other, it is important to the peer review process that everyone agrees to attend sessions consistently.
-If you know already that you will need to miss a session, please contact Patricia Dinneen so that we can work things out.
+This program is offered free of charge to all GW faculty members who consider themselves to be early career.
+Since concepts in this program build on each other, it is important that everyone agrees to attend sessions consistently.
+When the schedule for the year is posted, if you know you will need to miss a session, please use the form to contact us to work things out.
 We ask for an application to learn about you and what you hope to gain from the Network.

-Please keep in mind that the Instructional Core offers additional workshops and consultations if you are unable to commit to the Network at this time.
+Please keep in mind that the CTE offers additional workshops and consultations if you are unable to commit to the Network at this time.

 Location, Dates, and Time